0xPolygonMiden/miden-base/docs/architecture/blockchain.md

 TX B: Consumes ephemeral note X.
 ```

-From the perspective of the the `Block` in which the batch would be aggregated to, ephemeral note X would have never existed.
+From the perspective of the `Block` in which the batch would be aggregated in, ephemeral note X would have never existed.
 So the batch producer verifies the correctness of both transactions `A` and `B`, but the Notes DB will never see an entry of note X. That means, the executor of transaction `B` doesn't need to wait until note X exists on the blockchain for it to consume it.

 ## Block production

 To create a `Block` multiple batches and their respective proofs are aggregated into a `Block`.

 `Block` production cannot happen in parallel and must be done by the Miden operator.
 In the future there will be several Miden operators competing for `Block` production.
-However, the idea of `Block` production is the same - recursive verification.
-This time, a set of batch proofs is being aggregated into a single `Block` proof.
-However, the `Block` also entails the commitments to the current global [state](state.md), the new nullifiers, the new state commitments for affected private accounts and created notes, and the full states for all affected public accounts and  created notes.
-The `Block` proof attests to the correct state transition from one the previous `Block` root to the next and therefore to the change of the global state of Miden.
+The scheme used for `Block` production is similar to the one used in batch production - recursive verification.
+Multiple batch proofs are aggregated into a single `Block` proof.
+However, the `Block` also contains the commitments to the current global [state](state.md), the newly created nullifiers, the new state commitments for affected private accounts and the newly created notes, and the full states for all affected public accounts and newly created notes.
+The `Block` proof attests to the correct state transition from the previous `Block` root to the next and therefore to the change of the global state of Miden.

 <p style="text-align: center;">
     <img src="../img/architecture/blockchain/block.png" style="width:90%;" alt="Account diagram"/>
 </p>

 > **Tip: Block contents**
-> - **State updates** only contain the hashes of changes.
+> - **State updates** only contain the hashes of updated elements.
 For example, for each updated account, we record a tuple `([account id], [new account hash])`.
 > - **ZK Proof** attests that, given a state commitment from the previous `Block`, there was a sequence of valid transactions executed that resulted in the new state commitment, and the output also included state updates.
 > - The `Block` also contains full account and note data for public accounts and notes.
-For example, if account `123` is an updated public account which, in the **state updates** section we'd see a records for it as `(123, 0x456..)`.
+For example, if account `123` is an updated public account which, in the **state updates** section we'd see a record for it as `(123, 0x456..)`.
 The full new state of this account (which should hash to `0x456..`) would be included in a separate section.

 ## Verifying blocks